-I want to apply to start university in the year before the course information that is currently being displayed on the online prospectus.
+I want to apply to start university in the year before that which is shown in the online prospectus.
 How do I do that?

-which will help bring you up to the required level to join an undergraduate degree programme.
+which help bring you up to the required level to join an undergraduate degree programme.

 How can I apply for a postgraduate course?

-When do I apply for a postgraduate course?
+When should I apply for a postgraduate course?